ralfebert/swiftui-garden/Misc/iOS 26/Overlapping text for pinned section headers.md

 >
 > - for .scrollEdgeEffectStyle(.hard, for: .top), the pinned header view should attach to the top bar and get a blurry material background, similar to a safeAreaBar()

-safeAreaBar or LazyVStack can be used to work around this, https://developer.apple.com/forums/thread/795159